 This dispute resolution program covers both offline data collection (e.g. personal information collected through our call centers or via postal mail) and online data collection (e.g., personal information collected via the Internet).
 If you are a citizen of the EU and you have any complaints regarding our compliance with relevant aspects of the data transfer laws and regulations surrounding data transfers from the EU you should contact us at: EUDPO@dnb.com or email@example.com

 If you are not a citizen of the EU and you have a question or concern regarding Dun & Bradstreet’s Data Privacy practices, please contact the Chief Privacy Officer at firstname.lastname@example.org or call MDR Customer Service center at 800-333-8802 or to email@example.com.

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

 Under the Privacy Shield, arbitration is an option available to an individual as a final recourse for claims that a Privacy Shield organization has violated its obligations under the Principles and the claim is not fully resolved by other Privacy Shield recourse mechanisms.
 The arbitration will be implemented in accordance with the rules established under the Privacy Shield.

-For questions or complaints regarding MDR’s Data Privacy practices, please visit the MDR Customer Service center, email us at firstname.lastname@example.org, or call 800-333-8802.
+For questions or complaints regarding MDR’s Data Privacy practices, please email us at firstname.lastname@example.org, or call 800-333-8802.
 We will do our best to resolve any complaints or issues as quickly as possible.